-- Concealed: Hub generators are built-into the wheel hub and stay hidden from the naked eye leaving your bike frame clear from any clutter.
+- Concealed: Hub generators are built into the wheel hub and stay hidden from the naked eye leaving your bike frame clear of any clutter.

 - No effect on the tires: These Dynamos are located in the wheel hub and hence don’t even come into contact with the tire.

 - Efficient: The fact that there is no friction with the tire involved means that they have a higher level of efficiency.

 - Installation: Since these dynamos must be fitted within the wheel hub, some technical skills are required during installation.

 - Relatively Expensive: Hub generators are relatively expensive compared to sidewall generators due to their distinct build.